Manufacturing: industry overview and trends to watch

-- Precautions: Manufacturing companies operating a commercial motor vehicle fleet need to ensure drivers have valid licenses and acceptable driving records with regard to violations and accidents.
+- Precautions: Manufacturing companies operating a commercial motor vehicle fleet need to ensure drivers have valid licenses and acceptable driving records regarding violations and accidents.
 Additionally, they should consider using GPS and telematics with their fleets to monitor unsafe behaviors.
 Above all, drivers should be trained on defensive driving techniques.

 Passenger vehicles – For manufacturers that don’t transport their own product, auto exposures may be limited to passenger vehicles that may or may not be owned by the company.
 Additionally, it’s common for the maintenance department to have a shop truck for getting parts.

-- Precautions: Manufacturing companies need to ensure drivers have valid licenses and acceptable driving records with regard to violations and accidents.
+- Precautions: Manufacturing companies need to ensure drivers have valid licenses and acceptable driving records regarding violations and accidents.
 Above all, drivers should be trained on defensive driving techniques.
 For drivers using their own vehicles for company purposes, the company should ensure adequate insurance is in place.

 - Start with a properly designed product and ensure it meets existing safety standards.

 - Have a quality program in place to ensure that the product is manufactured to specification.
 The program should also account for any components secured from third parties.